 Property owners facing losses of this magnitude often have to contend with insurance companies that may only offer them a low settlement or, even worse, accuse them of policy violations or even arson to avoid paying.

-If you’re dealing with an insurer who appears to be acting in bad faith, a Florida fire insurance claims lawyer at the MIC Firm can fight to recover the money you’re owed.
+If you’re dealing with an insurer who appears to be acting in bad faith, a Florida fire insurance claims lawyer at My Insurance Case can fight to recover the money you’re owed.
 We will help ensure that all of your covered losses are accurately listed and valued and take your case to court if the insurer sticks with a lowball offer.

 The Fire Insurance Claims Process in Florida